Mohamedzh/Mohamedzh/README.md

 Check out my [portfolio](https://mohamed-zahran.vercel.app/) :page_with_curl: for a list of my past projects

-Currently, I'm a developer and maintainer of the Tansiq management system for Egyptian private universities admission at the communication and information technology center (CITC), Mansoura University
+Currently, I'm a full stack developer at Intlaq, buidling enterprise web solutions for healthcare and education sectors

 ### :pencil2: Programming Languages: